A World-Class Education System

 The government’s second Education Minister, Chris Ward, set out to make the transition from elementary to secondary school smoother for students and to tackle the stubborn high school dropout rate that was stalling the future prospects of too many young people across Ontario.

-The government restructured the curriculum to focus on core skills and progressive problem-solving in grades 7, 8, and 9, and on specialized learning in preparation for the workforce and postsecondary education in grades 10, 11, 12, and OAC.
-Part of this shift included ending the practice of streaming – grouping students by ability – in the transition years of grades 7, 8, and 9.
+The government restructured the curriculum to focus on core skills and progressive problem-solving in grades 7 to 9 and on specialized learning in preparation for the workforce and post-secondary education in grades 10 to 12/OAC.
+Part of this shift included ending the practice of streaming – grouping students by ability – in the transition years of grades 7 to 9.
 The practice of streaming had long been in use in Ontario’s education system, despite little research support.

-The skills specialization made possible by streaming was instead deferred until grades 10, 11, 12, and OAC, when students could build on the foundational skills learned during their transition years into high school.
-The specialization offered in higher grades gave students a running start in the next phase of their lives as they enrolled in postsecondary education or entered the workforce.
+The skills specialization made possible by streaming was instead deferred until grades 10 to 12/OAC, when students could build on the foundational skills learned during their transition years into high school.
+The specialization offered in higher grades gave students a running start in the next phase of their lives as they enrolled in post-secondary education or entered the workforce.

 In addition to these curriculum changes, Ward funded 12 pilot projects to improve student retention and decrease the dropout rate.
 He also allocated funding for 20 more pilots supporting access to employment through co-op programs to help prepare students for the working world.